Aevea Piano Prize (APP)

 Rules

-To register for the competition, the candidate shall complete the application form, specify the chosen composer and repertoire, its approximate duration, and attach the video and the receipt of payment of the registration fee. - Video.
+To register for the competition, the candidate shall complete the application form, specify the chosen composers and repertoire, its approximate duration, and attach the video and the receipt of payment of the registration fee.

-Each candidate will provide a link to a YouTube or Facebook or Vimeo video featuring a performance of at least 15 (fifteen) minutes from the program chosen for the APP (Aevea Piano Prize):
+Each candidate will provide a link to a YouTube video featuring a performance of at least 15 (fifteen) minutes *from the program chosen*:

 - Edited videos are not allowed.

-A jury - formed by some artists and staff of the label OnClassical - will screen the submitted material, and will select up to 11 (eleven) candidates; of these, 9 (nine) will be admitted to the recording round, while the other 2 (two) will be considered in stand-by should any of the nine finalists forfeit their participation.
+A jury - formed by some artists and staff of the label OnClassical - will screen the submitted material, and will select up to 12 (twelve) candidates; of these, 6-9 (nine) will be admitted to the recording round, depending on the complexity of the recording itself, while the other 3 (three) will be considered in stand-by should any of the other finalists forfeit their participation.

 Jury's verdict is definitive and not contestable.

-The organization reserves the right to select a different number of finalists given the level of the partecipants. - Confirmation.
+The organization reserves the right to select a minor number of finalists given the level of the partecipants.

 All the candidates, who do not advance to the final round, will remain anonymous.